yiisoft/yii2/docs/guide/tutorial-performance-tuning.md

 ## Prepare application for scaling

 When nothing helps you may try making your application scalabe.
-A good introduction is provided in [Configuring a Yii2 Application for an Autoscaling Stack](https://github.com/samdark/yii2-cookbook/blob/master/book/scaling.md).
+A good introduction is provided in [Configuring a Yii 2 Application for an Autoscaling Stack](https://github.com/samdark/yii2-cookbook/blob/master/book/scaling.md).
 For further reading you may refer to [Web apps performance and scaling](http://thehighload.com/).